Francis515/GrabLabel/README.md

 # GrabLabel

-An interactive application for segmentation labeling.
+An interactive GUI for segmentation labeling.

 ## Basic Description